-Paper receipts are tiny items with significant environmental impacts and health risks for workers and customers.
-Every year in the United States, receipts use 10 million trees, 21 billion gallons of water and generate 686 million pounds of waste and 12 billion pounds of CO2.
-Extraction and use of these resources takes a toll on the climate, a reminder that we need to continue replacing outdated, wasteful items with innovative solutions.
+Paper receipts may seem insignificant, but they have unnecessary environmental impacts and expose workers and customers to toxins.
+Every year in the United States, receipt use consumes over 3 million trees, 9 billion gallons of water, and generates over 4 billion pounds of CO2 (the equivalent of 450,000 cars on the road) and 302 million pounds of solid waste during production.
+Extraction and use of these resources take a toll on the climate, a reminder that we need to continue replacing outdated, wasteful items with innovative solutions.

-Receipts also pose considerable health risks to the people who regularly are in contact with them.
-An estimated 93 percent of paper receipts are coated with Bisphenol-A (BPA) or Bisphenol-S (BPS), known endocrine-disruptors, which serve as color-developers to make the text appear on receipts.
-When we touch receipts, the chemical coating is absorbed into our bodies through our hands in mere seconds.
-Researchers at the New York State Department of Health documented connections between BPA exposures and developmental and neurological problems.
+Receipts also pose health risks as an estimated 93 percent of paper receipts are coated with Bisphenol-A (BPA) or Bisphenol-S (BPS), endocrine-disruptors which serve as color-developers to make the text appear on receipts.
+When we touch receipts, the chemical coating is absorbed into our bodies through our hands.
 BPA impacts fetal development and is linked to reproductive impairment, type 2 diabetes, thyroid conditions, and other health concerns.
-Companies have sought out “non-BPA” paper, but the typical replacement is BPS, a similar chemical which research indicates has similarly detrimental effects as BPA.
+Companies have sought out “non-BPA” paper, but the replacement is commonly BPS, a similar chemical which research indicates has similarly detrimental effects as BPA.

 Innovative companies are using available options that can lessen environmental impacts and reduce health risks for employees and customers.
 There are many existing solutions which eliminate the need for phenol-coated paper which we discuss in this report, including: